-For this cannabis strain review I tried out some Bubba made by Top Leaf, this was my first experience with this company.
-What I like to call a “NO BS” type of strain, it does what it has to do, looks the way it’s supposed to, and smells and tastes like some really good, strong weed, and that’s all you really want as a consumer, isn’t it?
-Bubba is an indica dominant hybrid cultivar that comes with some heave cannabinoid content, anywhere between 20% and 27% THC, this specific batch came in at 26% THC and an insignificant amount of CBD.
-Below is an in-depth breakdown of all the other aspects of this bud, by the end of this bubba strain review you may need to go and get you some!
+For this cannabis strain review, I tried out some Bubba made by Top Leaf; this was my first experience with this company.
+What I like to call a “NO BS” type of strain it does what it has to do, looks the way it’s supposed to, and smells and tastes like some excellent, potent weed, and that’s all you want as a consumer, isn’t it?
+Bubba is an Indica-dominant hybrid cultivar that comes with some heavy cannabinoid content, anywhere between 20% and 27% THC; this specific batch came in at 26% THC and an insignificant amount of CBD.
+Below is an in-depth breakdown of all the other aspects of this bud; by the end of this bubba strain review, you may need to go and get you some!

 Lineage: Bubba is a cross between Death Star and Bubba Kush.